-Each chapter in this guide includes sections that will satisfy the information requirements of casual readers, rushed readers, serious detail-oriented readers, advanced users, and beginning users.
+Each software feature chapter includes sections that will satisfy the information requirements of casual readers, rushed readers, serious detail-oriented readers, advanced users, and beginning users.

 Quick Information.
 Most chapters include a specifications table that lists RFCs and IEEE specifications supported by the software feature.
 In addition, this table includes other pertinent information such as minimum and maximum values and sub-feature support.
-Some chapters include a defaults table that lists the default values for important parameters along with the CLI command used to configure the parameter.
-Many chapters include Quick Steps sections, which are procedures covering the basic steps required to get a software feature up and running.
+Most chapters also include a defaults table that lists the default values for important parameters along with the CLI command used to configure the parameter.
+Many chapters include a Quick Steps section, which is a procedure covering the basic steps required to get a software feature up and running.

 In-Depth Information.
-All chapters include overview sections on software features as well as on selected topics of that software feature.
+All chapters include overview sections on the software feature as well as on selected topics of that software feature.
 Topical sections may often lead into procedure sections that describe how to configure the feature just described.
-Many chapters include tutorials or application examples that help convey how CLI commands can be used together to set up a particular feature.
+Serious readers and advanced users will also find the many application examples, located near the end of chapters, helpful.
+Application examples include diagrams of real networks and then provide solutions using the CLI to configure a particular feature, or more than one feature, within the illustrated network.